stlab/libraries/tips/small-object-optimizations.md

 There is a trick used in `any_regular_t` to remove the need for virtual member functions which can be used to fix the task implementation (and to fix `any_regular_t`). `any_regular_t` still uses inheritance, but it avoids language virtual functions by building [vtables](https://en.wikipedia.org/wiki/Virtual_method_table) with templates.
 This was done to guarantee object layout for ABI compatibility.
 To have a complete solution, we also need to remove inheritance.
 To do that, we split the vtable pointer for our pure virtual base class from the remainder of the object.
 Seeing how this is done may be very instructive if you are not familiar with how vtables work.

 Using the terminology from my talk, I recast the idea of the `concept` class into a struct holding function pointers for the virtual operations.
-The definition of `tast::concept` becomes:
+The definition of `task::concept` becomes:

 ```cpp
 template <class R, class...
 Args>